History

 Oral bisphosphonate treatment should be given for 5 years in the first instance and the need for continued therapy, or a treatment holiday assessed by repeat DEXA.

 Treatment holiday.
 This should be considered in patients without pre-existing vertebral fractures where the BMD T-score has increased to -2.5 or better.
-For these patients, stop treatment 3 years.
-Re-organise DEXA after the holiday and consider restarting for another 5 years if BMD has fallen below -2.5 at any site.
+For these patients, stop treatment 3 years and then start another cycle of 5 years therapy .There is no need to repeat DEXA after a 3 year treatment holiday.

 Extended treatment.
 Continuation of treatment to 10 years should be considered if the patient has experienced a vertebral fracture or if the T-score remains below -2.5 at any site after 5 years therapy.
 Treatment should generally be stopped after 10 years even if the patient remains osteoporotic unless the 10-year DXA scan has showed bone loss of >4% at any site compared with previous scans.
 This would suggest that the treatment hasn’t been absorbed or taken properly.
 Please refer these patients to the osteoporosis service.
 For patients where the 10-year DEXA is stable or has increased a treatment holiday of 3 years is recommended.